NHSDigital/immunisation-fhir-api/README.specification.md

 - `lint` -- Lints the spec and code
 - `publish` -- Outputs the specification as a **single** JSON file into the `build/` directory

-Note: the npm scripts are no longer based on Speccy.

 ### Modifying the OAS file

 Note that the master OAS file is now the **YAML** version, as it is far easier to maintain than the JSON.